LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 - Toggle through map backgrounds
 - Toggle through map label modes
 - Toggle up or down through visible map levels
-- Toggle map visibility of raid members
+- Toggle map visibility of raid members and member names
 - Toggle map visibility of grid lines
+- Toggle map interactive mode (internal overlay)
 - Press to display group and raid member labels
 - Toggle nameplate colors for players on/off
 - Toggle nameplate con colors for npcs on/off
 - Toggle nameplate for self on/off
 - Toggle nameplate for self as X on/off
 - Toggle nameplate for raid pets and your pet on/off
+- Toggle nameplate choices that are shown at character selection screen on and off
+- Toggle target nameplate color on and off
+- Toggle target nameplate marker on and off
+- Toggle target nameplate health on and off
 ___
 ### UI
 - **Gauge EqType's**